digitalarche/gallery3-openid-azureadb2c-module/README.md

 # gallery3-openid-azureadb2c-module
-Gallery3 OpenID Connect Module integrated with Azure AD B2C.
-The module is an extend the user plugin to also allow OpenID, Facebook, and Microsoft Account verification using Azure AD B2C, and the module is forked from Tomek Kott ( http://kott.fm/tomek/ )'s OpenID+ module version 2.
+This is a Gallery3 module that extend user login experience.
+The module allows OpenID, Facebook, and Microsoft Account verification using Azure AD B2C.
+It is forked from Tomek Kott ( http://kott.fm/tomek/ )'s OpenID+ module version 2.

 ## How to add the module to Gallery 3 manually